maym130067/HelloCodespaces/README.md

     git add fileName            || stages file for push git commit -m "yourMessage" || commits all staged files and adds change message git push                    || pushes changes to remote (account level) repository
+5. Stop codespace when not working on it to conserve available minutes left https://github.com/codespaces has your active codespaces listed and you can stop them from here yourHoursAvailable / numberOfCoresOnCodespaceCPU = yourHoursLeft;